Introduction: When Great People Don’t Make a Great Team

 Example: A creative team gets a goal and a deadline, but under minimal supervision.
 You trust their expertise and only provide input when asked.

-Real-World Leadership Tactics You Can Use Today
+Real-World Effective Team Leadership Strategies You Can Use Today

 Here are practical habits many successful leaders use daily.